brunochanrio/DangoPlayer/README.md

 - Support for Xtream Codes IPTV Services
 - Support for sending IPTV lists to a DangoPlayer client on a television device running Android TV or Google TV
 - Integration with the Google's Live Channels app and Mochi Live TV
-- More than 1000 free online radios thanks to SHOUTcast Radio

 \* Feature not available on Android Go